devopsengineerDan/Daniel_project/README.md

 10. hugo new posts/best-practices-for-pyspark-ETL.md

-11. hugo server
+11. hugo server OR hugo server --watch --verbose

-OR
+12.  hugo -D then hugo

-12. hugo server --watch --verbose
+13. push to github -> Blog

-13. push to github
+NOTE -> If websites fails to update take the new posts htmls files generated and add them to the website folder cloned from git.
+Then push the new changes
 ```

 ```